Otnakp/kube/blog.md

 Here we see some new things.
 - Notice ```apiVersion``` is now different, you need to specify that one if you want to use deployments
 - ```labels``` basically are key-value pairs that you can use to identify your pods.
 In this case we are using ```app: nginx```, which means that we are labeling our pods with the key ```app``` and the value ```nginx```.
 We will see later how to use these labels.
 - ```replicas``` is the number of pods you want to run.
 In this case we want 3 pods running at all times.
-We'll talk about this later in more detail
+We'll talk about this later in more detail.
 - ```selector``` is used to select the pods you want to run.
 In this case we are using the same label we used before, ```app: nginx```.
 This means that we want to run pods that have the label ```app: nginx```.
 - ```template``` is the template of the pods you want to run.
 In this case we are using the same template we used before, so we are running pods with the same label and the same image.
 - ```labelFrom``` is a new thing.
 It basically says that the label of the deployment is the same as the label of the pods.
 This is useful because you can now use the label of the deployment to select the pods.
 For example, if you want to delete all the pods of a deployment, you can just delete the deployment and all the pods will be deleted too.